Octaze0406/Recruitment-2/BANDIT.md

  * //When you connect to an SSH server, the server's default behavior is to start a login shell for the specified user.
 If the login shell exits immediately, it can result in being logged out immediately after connecting.
 * to solve: Try specifying a different shell explicitly when connecting.
 For example, you can use: ssh bandit18@bandit.labs.overthewire.org -p 2220 /bin/bash
+-  [ This command explicitly specifies /bin/bash as the shell to be used on the remote server.] - more user friendly option

-*  since we cant directly connect using ssh, we can create a remote shell to do the task using: -t /bin/sh
+*  since we cant directly connect using ssh, we can create a remote shell to do the task using: -t /bin/sh  {-t ;This will start a new bash shell on the server.}
+-   [This command uses the -t option, which forces pseudo-tty allocation, and specifies /bin/sh as the shell.]

  **BANDIT19